-Our wedding and engagement photography services are the main topic of conversation with these brides and grooms, of course.
-But as these fiancés discuss their photo coverage needs, we also hear a lot about things unrelated to photography.
-Spouses-to-be tell us a lot about the Washington-area location they have picked.
-The brides also talk about which makeup artist they will use and where they bought their wedding dress.
-The grooms sometimes discuss any pre-wedding plans they have with their groomsmen.
+Our wedding and engagement photography services are naturally the main topic of conversation with you.
+But as you discuss your photo coverage needs with us, a lot about things unrelated to photography tend to come up.
+You will probably tell us a lot about the Washington-area location you have picked.
+You might also talk about which makeup artist you will use and where you bought your wedding dress.
+You could also discuss any pre-wedding plans they have with your bridesmaids or groomsmen.

-We also recommend that Washington-area spouses-to-be do a first look for another reason.
+We also recommend that you do a first look for another reason.
 As DC wedding photographers, we have seen and photographed a lot of couples tying the knot.
 We have also become very familiar with the ebb and flow of a wedding day.
-Unfortunately, a bride’s or a groom’s time on the day of their marriage is not entirely their own.
+Unfortunately, your time on the day of their marriage is not entirely your own.
 There are so many details to attend to and friends/relatives to greet.
-As a result, the two people getting married often have very few chances to enjoy one another’s company.
-During the first look, however, they usually have some time alone.
-That makes it a great thing to have on a wedding-day schedule.
-The first look gives future brides and grooms a few minutes to enjoy being by themselves.
-They can take a deep breath and relax.
-They can also whisper a few words of love and encouragement to their beloved before heading to the altar together.
+As a result, you and your beloved often have very few chances to enjoy one another’s company.
+During the first look, however, you usually have some time alone.
+That makes it a great thing to have on a wedding day schedule.
+The first look gives you and your intended a few minutes to enjoy being by yourselves.
+You can take a deep breath and relax.
+You can also whisper a few words of love and encouragement to each other before heading to the altar together.

 We took this picture of a lovely couple enjoying their first look before their traditional Indian matrimonial ceremony.
 Their wedding was at the William F. Bolger Center in the Maryland portion of suburban Washington, DC.
 After the groom finished getting ready, he went out to the wedding venue’s expansive lawn and waited for his bride under a shady tree.
 His bride came out a few minutes later, dressed in a vibrant red Indian wedding sari.
 She walked down the hill and slowly crept up behind him.
 Her groom could hear her and his anticipation grew with every step.
 The bride-to-be finally got close enough that he could feel her presence.
 She then tapped him on the shoulder.
 He turned around, saw her for the first time and gaped in delight at how beautiful she looked.
 They smiled at each other and embraced.
 And we captured that moment on film and created a memory that will last forever.